Pakistani passenger jet crashes near Karachi airport | DW | 22.05.2020

 A Pakistan International Airlines (PIA) plane traveling from Lahore to Karachi has crashed close to Karachi airport, the civil aviation agency says.
-A PIA spokesman told local media there were 90 passengers on board.
+The Airbus A320 was carrying 107 passengers and crew from Lahore.

-An Airbus A320 carrying nearly 100 passengers has crashed into a residential area near Karachi in Pakistan, the country's civil aviation agency says.
+An Airbus A320 carrying more than 100 passengers has crashed into a residential area near the southern Pakistani city of Karachi, the country's civil aviation agency says.

 "The plane crashed in Karachi.
 We are trying to confirm the number of passengers but initially it is 99 passengers and eight crew members," said Abdul Sattar Khokhar, the spokesman for the aviation authority.

-A spokesperson for the state-run Pakistan International Airlines (PIA) Abdul Sattar told the newspaper Dawn that the flight was carrying 90 passengers and had been due to land in the southern city from Lahore.
+A spokesperson for the state-run Pakistan International Airlines (PIA) Abdul Sattar told the newspaper Dawn that the flight was carrying 90 passengers and 8 crew members and had been due to land at Jinnah international airport from the eastern city of Lahore.

 The respected daily said a rescue operation was underway and emergency workers had arrived at the scene.